Протеин: Полное руководство для спортсменов и любителей ЗОЖ

 How to take into account the time and method of administration?

-• During the day: Complete proteins or plant-based blends can help maintain amino acid levels if there are long periods of time between meals.
+• During the day: Complete proteins or plant-based blends can help maintain amino acid levels if there are long periods of time between main meals.

 Mistakes to avoid:

-• Ignoring Quality: Some people choose cheap proteins that contain little protein and a lot of fillers such as sugar or vegetable oils.
+• Ignoring quality: Some people choose cheap proteins that contain little protein and a lot of fillers such as sugar or vegetable oils.

 Recommendations for selection: